Rules

 Preparing

-Place cards in six category piles, with country names facing down.
+Shuffle the cards and place in six category piles, with country names facing down.

 Random player goes first, taking turns in a clockwise direction.